shmuhammadd/aims-nlp-course/README.md

 ##  PyTorch Tutorial

 PyTorch is extensively used in research and production due to its ease of use and powerful capabilities.
 To get started, follow the following tutorial on Google Colab: [**PyTorch Tutorial (Google Colab)**](https://colab.research.google.com/drive/1-iiPAYiAWfZc0Mxz1FLLL0_KmLdegFaQ#scrollTo=s2jvK3g_2zrK).
-After completing the tutorial, complete the two assignments below:
+After completing the tutorial, proceed with the following assignments:

 ####  **Assignment 1: PyTorch Fundamentals**